U.S. Taxes on the Sale of Foreign Home

 Reporting the Sale

-You must report the sale of your home just like everyone else, just as you would if it were situated in the U.S. That's because the United States taxes its citizens on their worldwide income, not just what they earn or collect within its shores.
+You must report the sale of your home just like everyone else, just as you would if it were situated in the U.S. That's because the United States taxes its citizens on their worldwide income, not just what they earn or collect between its shores.

-But the Internal Revenue Code provides certain exclusions if the property was actually your home.
+However, the Internal Revenue Code provides certain exclusions if the property was actually your home.
 If the real estate was your principal residence and you lived in and owned the house for at least 24 out of the last 60 months ending on the date of the sale, you can exclude $250,000 of capital gains from taxation.
-This increases to $500,000 in gains if you're married and you and your spouse file a joint return.
+This increases to $500,000 in capital gains if you're married and you and your spouse file a joint return.

-If the house was a rental property, however, you'll have to calculate your gain using the rules for selling rental properties.
+If the house was a rental property, however, you'll have to calculate your gains using the rules for selling rental properties.
 There is no exclusion for business or rental property, only for personal residences, but you can deduct costs you incur in maintaining the property and in leasing it out, and you may be able to claim depreciation.